Skip to main content Skip to footer

 Machine learning looks at everything at once — company fit, engagement patterns, sentiment, competitive mentions, seasonal trends.
 The AI updates predictions as new info comes in, so you prioritize based on what’s happening now — not old assumptions.

-monday CRM’s AI capabilities include practical applications that sales teams use daily:
+AI capabilities within modern platforms like monday CRM include practical applications that sales teams use daily:

 Your best deals show you what works.
 Figure out what worked, then turn it into playbooks any rep can follow.